koaning/forcy/README.md

 # forcy

-Force Directed Layout for spaCy doc-objects.
-It's similar to displacy but it's a bit more customisable.
+This small project contains support for force directed layout visualisations for spaCy doc-objects.
+It's similar to displacy but it's more interactive.